AnishPatel526/FlowTask/README.md

 # Collaborative Task Planner

-This project is a web application designed to make planning tasks with friends or teammates easy and effective.
+Collaborative Task Planner is a web application designed to make planning tasks with friends or teammates easy and effective.
 It goes beyond a simple to-do list by allowing users to create and track tasks, set deadlines, sync with calendars, and collaborate in real time with shared notes and whiteboards.

 I built this project to practice full-stack development and learn how to incorporate features commonly used in real-world software, such as databases, real-time communication, and external APIs.
+The refreshed UI keeps things lightweight while adding a couple of "nice to have" touches you might expect from a sophomore/junior-level project: dark mode, task filters, real-time progress stats, and an upgraded whiteboard for quick collaboration.

+## Highlights

+- **Task dashboard**: add tasks with rich descriptions and due dates, then filter, search, and sort them automatically.
+- **Smarter status view**: progress bar, overdue counts, and a "next up" callout that surfaces the closest deadline.
+- **Live collaboration**: Socket.IO keeps tasks and the canvas in sync for everyone connected.
+- **Theme toggle**: remembers your light/dark preference and adapts to system defaults.
+- **Upgraded whiteboard**: adjustable pen size, quick color palette, and one-click board clear.
+- **Straightforward stack**: React + Express + PostgreSQL, with real-time events via Socket.IO.
+- **Extensible integrations**: REST API endpoints and a Google Calendar stub ready for future sync.

+> Want to experiment with calendar sync or persistent whiteboard notes?
+Check out `backend/google.js` and `backend/routes/notes.js` for stubs you can extend when you have more time.

-## Features
+## Project structure

-* **Task management** – create, update, delete and reorder tasks.
-Each task has a title, description, due date, priority and completion status.
-* **Real‑time updates** – when one user adds or updates a task, other connected clients are updated instantly via WebSockets.
-* **Calendar integration** – optional Google Calendar sync so that task due dates appear on your calendar.
-See `backend/google.js` for placeholder code.
-* **Collaborative notes/whiteboard** – a simple canvas that multiple users can draw on simultaneously.
-Built with the HTML5 `<canvas>` API and WebRTC data channels for peer‑to‑peer updates.
-* **REST API** – the backend exposes RESTful endpoints to manage tasks and notes.
-See `backend/routes/`.

-This repository contains two top‑level folders:

-* `frontend` – a React application bootstrapped without Create React App.
-It uses functional components, React Router and the `socket.io-client` library for real‑time communication.
-* `backend` – a Node.js application using Express.
-It connects to PostgreSQL via the `pg` library and uses `socket.io` for WebSocket communication.
-Database configuration is handled via environment variables.
-See `.env.example` for expected variables.
+- `frontend` - React SPA using React Router and `socket.io-client`.
+Custom styling lives in `frontend/styles.css`.
+- `backend` - Express server with REST routes, Socket.IO, and PostgreSQL access through `pg`.

-## Running Locally
+## Running locally

 1. **Install dependencies**: